 Everyone wanting access outside normal office hours needs their own electronic key fob, which is issued free of charge and renewed every September.
 Do not share fobs, as they are an essential part of the Keen Hall security system.
 During the Covid-19 pandemic, fob records may also be useful for contact tracing, so please bloop your fob when you leave a room, so we know who to contact if a case is reported.

 Key fobs are administered through IIGB.
 Fill out the form and get it countersigned by your PI and by the core manager; then return it to the IIGB administration office.
-During Covid-19, email authorizations may be offered instead of requiring signatures on paper.
+During Covid-19, email authorizations may be offered by CC'd email instead of requiring signatures on paper.

 Every user needs their own key fob.
 No charge.